-We offer two distinct programs at McNeese with verified course sequence (VCS) approval by the Association for Behavior Analysis International® (ABAI) that include BACB approved Concentrated Supervised Fieldwork Experience.
-The MA degrees are (1) on-campus, here at MSU, and fully accredited by the Association for Behavior Analysis International Accreditation Board (ABAI); (2) online-only.
-Following the successful completion of the Pathway 1, fully accredited BACB approved on-campus program, students are immediately eligible to submit their application materials to sit for the Board Certified Behavior Analyst® (BCBA) Examination.
-The online-only program is a Pathway 2 program.
-Students may demonstrate that they meet eligibility requirements by submitting official transcripts and/or syllabi to the Behavior Analysis Certification Board.
-See "Eligibility Requirements" in the BACB Handbook linked here.
-Our VCS approvals are active in the 5th Edition Task List through the field-wide VCS system sunset on December 31, 2025.
-For more information about the VCS sunset, click here.
+We offer three distinct programs at McNeese with verified course sequence (VCS) approval by the Association for Behavior Analysis International® (ABAI) that include BACB approved Concentrated Supervised Fieldwork Experience: two are Master of Arts (MA) degrees and one is a Post-Master's Certificate for students who already have a MA or MS degree in a discipline recognized by the Behavior Analyst Certification Board® (BACB).
+The MA degrees are (1) on-campus, here at MSU, and accredited by the Association for Behavior Analysis International (ABAI); (2) online-only.
+The Post-Master's Certificate program is online-only.
+Following the successful completion of any of our three BACB approved programs, students are immediately eligible to submit their application materials to sit for the Board Certified Behavior Analyst® (BCBA) Examination.
+Our VCS approvals are active in the 5th Edition Task List.